mrwiora/pki-tutorial/docs/mime.rst

    File contents are the same as with pkix-cert: a DER encoded X.509 certificate.
    [:rfc:`5280#section-4`] [#]_

-#. x-x509-user-cert was introduced by Netscape at the same time
+#. x-x509-user-cert was introduced by Netscape at the same time.
+It is
-   but didn't catch on.
+   used to install certificates into (some) browsers.

-#. x-pkcs7-crl was also introduced by Netscape.
+#. x-pkcs7-crl was introduced by Netscape as well.
 Note that the .crl
    extension conflicts with pkix-crl.
 File contents are the same in either
    case: a DER encoded X.509 CRL.
    [:rfc:`5280#section-5`]